lechihuy/bit-laravel-skeleton/README.md

 # Bit Laravel Skeleton
-Building the Laravel Skeleton for your application based on the idea of [Lucid architecture](https://lucidarch.dev/).
+Building the Laravel Skeleton for your application was inspired by [Lucid architecture](https://lucidarch.dev/).